tokio-rs/website/content/tokio/tutorial/async.md

 ## Mini Tokio

-To better understand how this all fits together, lets implement our own minimal version of Tokio!
+To better understand how this all fits together, let's implement our own minimal version of Tokio!
 The full code can be found [here][mini-tokio].

 ```rust